divyansh212/100-Days-of-python-coding/README.md

 # 100-Days-of-python-coding
-This is repository for 100 days of python coding by Angela Lu
+This is a repository for 100 days of Python coding by Divyansh Raj taught by Angela Lu